otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 a deniable trust establishment for offline conversations.
 This service provider is the Prekey Server, as establish in this specification.

-There are three things that should be uploaded to the Prekey Server: user profiles, prekey profiles and prekey messages.
+There are three things that should be uploaded to the Prekey Server: client profiles, prekey profiles and prekey messages.
 They are needed for starting a non-interactive DAKE.
 Prekey profiles are needed as if only prekey messages are used for starting non-interactive conversations, an active adversary can modify